-- New Chair appointed in September Mrs Janice Brooke - Work with the Kent Association of Headteachers on the Kent Leadership Strategy continue to develop - KGA are to work with Governor Services this year to develop a Chairs' Forum/support network. - KGA Assembly Meeting 30th October at Oakwood House 7pm-9pm
+- New Chair appointed in September Mrs Janice Brooke (janicebrooked28@btinternet.com) - Work with the Kent Association of Headteachers on the Kent Leadership Strategy continue to develop - KGA are to work with Governor Services this year to develop a Chairs' Forum/support network. - KGA Assembly Meeting 30th October at Oakwood House 7pm-9pm

-Based on comments to me when I visited I was very vocal at KGA and pleased when we were able to announce that a County Assembly would be held in Canterbury.
+KGA and pleased when we were able to announce that a County Assembly would be held in Canterbury.
 I hope that many Governors from East Kent will be able to make it: